 I don’t feel good, though.
 I just haven’t felt like I’m in shape.

-In early December I decided to do something about my poor out of shape body and hopefully overcome the dreaded postpartum weight loss plateau.
+In early December (8 months after giving birth) I decided to do something about my poor out of shape body and hopefully overcome the dreaded postpartum weight loss plateau.

 I set three simple postpartum exercise goals to lose the baby weight: